kwameopareasiedu/react-constraint-layout/README.md

 ### Changelog

+-   2.0.0 (Breaking)
+    -   Complete rewrite of the library's core.
+    -   Added support for use of native HTML elements directly as children, hence `<ConstrainedView />` is now not included in public API
+    -   Added support for responsive attribute prefixes, hence `useWindowBreakpoints` is now removed from library
+    -   Added support for automatic height computation of parent `<ConstraintLayout />` if height prop is not specified
+    -   Improved algorithm for `match-content` height computation
 -   1.0.2
     -   Fixed solver update on window resize feature in `<ConstraintLayout />` component
     -   Added `useWindowBreakpoints` hook.
 Handy for conditional rendering at different window breakpoints